hayeseoin/hosts-file-hyper-v/README.md

 Ensure the config file is set up correctly.

+Set this up as a scheduled task in Windows.
+To run as a scheduled task you must run `run_hidden.vbs` otherwise an annoying Powershell popup comes up every time.

+In Windows task scheduler Actions:
+ - Program/script: wscript.exe
+ - Add arguments: "C:\path\to\script\run_hidden.vbs"
+ - Start in: "C:\path\to\script\"

 `wslSwitch` and `defaultSwitch` must match the names of the corresponding switches in the Hyper-V Virtual Switch Manager.

 `new_vm_threshold` - If a VM comes online and its running time is below this number, the host file will be updated.